 Device logistics has become increasingly complex since the move to remote working.
-How do you dispose of assets when they’ve reached the end of their lifecycle?
+How do you dispose of assets (including hard drive destruction) when they’ve reached the end of their lifecycle?
 This is especially complex for those enterprise businesses that might find their remote workforce spanning international boundaries.

 Asset disposition relies on accurate tracking, meaning ITAM teams need to maintain accurate records of where devices are located and where they are in their lifecycle.
 Importantly, this isn’t just about the end of the lifecycle either - remote working makes asset tracking more complex across the entire lifecycle.

 The ITAM lifecycle starts prior to the device being ordered, and clearly, if a device is being direct-shipped to an employee’s home ITAM systems need to know that what was specified in the purchase order has actually been delivered.